 Jobs in education, for example, require individuals who can communicate well with students, parents and other faculty members.
 Meanwhile, people in marketing positions should be able to communicate with team members, clients, managers and others to bring a campaign from idea to production.

 Before applying for new jobs, take time to consider which skills you currently possess that can be transferred to a new employer.
+If you’re unsure, read a few job descriptions for the role you’re interested in, paying close attention to their required skills and experience.
 Each individual’s list of transferable skills will vary, but some common skills employers seek include:

 Strong communication is the ability to impart information to others by speaking, writing or in another medium.
 Communication skills help you know when and how to ask questions, how to read body language and how to talk to people in many contexts.
 In the workplace, employers value strong communicators for their ability to work with others and move projects forward.

 Dependability encompasses qualities that make you a trusted employee.
 It includes punctuality, organization and responsibility.
 Every employer seeks candidates who can be trusted to accomplish tasks well and in a timely manner.
 They often trust these same people to successfully manage relationships, assignments and goals.

 Transferable dependability skills include:

 Teamwork skills involve the ability to work with others towards a common goal.
 Effective teamwork requires several other qualities such as empathy, active listening and strong communication.
 Providing successful teamwork examples during interviews can help employers understand how you’ll work with others in their company.